-The significance of Harari as one of the most important bands from the late 60's to the early 80's and its influence on popular music in Southern Africa cannot be overstressed.
-Harari's muscial excellence and influence on generations of musicians is equal to legends like 'Third World' or 'Funkadelic'.
+The significance of Harari as one of the most important bands from the late 60's to the early '80s and its influence on popular music in Southern Africa cannot be overstressed.
+Harari's musical excellence and influence on generations of musicians are equal to legends like 'Third World' or 'Funkadelic'.

 EARLY PERIOD: THE FORMATION OF THE BAND AS ‘THE BEATERS’

 The story of South Africa’s all-time favorite band began on April 18, 1968, at Orlando West High School, Soweto under the stewardship of the highly respected principal Dr. Matseke who has since departed.
 May his soul rest in peace.
 Four high school friends came together to form a school band so that they could perform at a local fundraising event.